HashimThePassionate/django-for-everyone/projects/02_learn_django_for_professionals/02_setting_postgresql_in_container/readme.md

 pipenv lock
 ```

-*Explanation:* This command creates a `Pipfile.lock` which is a snapshot of all installed dependencies with specific versions, ensuring that the same environment can be replicated.
+*✨ Explanation:* This command creates a `Pipfile.lock` which is a snapshot of all installed dependencies with specific versions, ensuring that the same environment can be replicated.

-### **Generate `requirements.txt` for Docker:**
+### 📄 **Generate `requirements.txt` for Docker:**

 While pipenv is great for local development, we often use `requirements.txt` in Docker to install dependencies directly with pip.